sparsh-ai/recohut/00-curriculum/de-azure-basic.md

 #### Create Azure Account

+To quickly get started with Azure, you could [create a free trial account](https://azure.microsoft.com/en-us/free/) in Azure Portal.
+An Azure free account gives you access to the Azure platform, including 12 months free for several services and $200 in credit to explore paid services for 30 days.

 #### Install Azure Powershell

 Install Azure PowerShell on your machine; instructions for installing it can be found at [https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-6.6.00](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-6.6.00).